 For interlibrary loans, please contact us at our e-mail address.
 We accept IFLA-vouchers.

 The periodicals collection consists mainly of magazines published by labour movement organisations and scientific periodicals.
 There are about 5.000 titles in the collection.
-There is also a separate Russian language collection.
 The video collection, with about 180 titles, consists of films that deal with mainly Finnish labour movement.

 New acquisitions are focused on social policy and history, as well as literature on working class history and labour movement.